Gurjeets934/RebootingRebelsFinal/README.md

 After running metro, open "Android Studio" and open the "android" folder from the "RebootingRebelsFinal" Folder and then launch the application after 'gradle sync'

-### For iOS

-After running metro, open "Xcode" and launch the application in your end.., but in our case, we have not initiliazed with iOS, so, you may need to do some configurations..

 ### Executing the Application

-If everything is set up _correctly_, you should see application running in your Android Emulator or iOS Simulator shortly provided you have set up your emulator/simulator correctly.
+If everything is set up _correctly_, you should see application running in your Android Emulator shortly provided you have set up your emulator/simulator correctly.

 ### About the App

-This application is our previous semester project for React-Native Course, and we have built the Firebase Integration Functionality according to the requirements..
+This application is our project for Cross Development-II Course, and we have built the Firebase Integration Functionality, User Profile, etc according to the requirements..

-There are few changes like, we are not using "Tabs", instead we are using "Navigation", but we are using services like "API" and "Helper" this time which is an addition..

-Moreover, we have learnt the new concepts for "React-Native" and able to use in the developing environment, plus we have also learned how to integrate "Firebase" with it using right configuration.

 Thankyou!
-We all team of four members who enjoy to code and helpful to the community by commiting :) :) :)
+We all team of four members who enjoy to code and helpful to the community by commiting :) :) :) :)